-All FDO plan levels (Essential, Preferred, and Professional) include company-sponsored foundations.
+All FDO plan levels (Essential and Professional) include company-sponsored foundations.
 Professional subscribers also have access to information on all company-sponsored foundations as well as corporate giving programs and company-sponsored grantmaking public charities.
 In addition, Professional subscribers have access to the Search Companies database, which includes sponsoring company profiles.
 Data elements that might be found include business activities, financial data, corporate officers, board of directors, subsidiaries and/or divisions, plants and/or offices, and international operations.

 Yes.
 The Fields of Interest Index includes the names of specific countries that grantmakers have a known giving interest in.
 The Geographic Focus Index includes the terms "International" and "National; international" to locate grantmakers that award grants outside the U.S.

-For Preferred and Professional subscribers, the Recipient Country search field is used to search for grants awarded to recipients located in a particular country.
+For Professional subscribers, the Recipient Country search field is used to search for grants awarded to recipients located in a particular country.
 The Recipient City Index includes the names of non-U.S. cities where grants have been awarded.